 If so, don't feel like you are breaking the mold.
-Financial wellbeing is a growing problem for many American workers, according to a recent survey from FinFit, a a provider of financial wellness solutions.
+Financial well-being is a growing problem for many American workers, according to a recent survey from FinFit, a provider of financial wellness solutions.

 FinFit polled business owners and professionals for their perspective on the financial obstacles faced by employees at their companies, and most importantly, the effect that tight finances has on a worker's productivity.

 The survey, which used responses from 250 business owners and executives at companies with 200-500 employees across the U.S., found that 71 percent of respondents said a lethargic economy has spurred a significant number of employees at their companies to live paycheck-to-paycheck.
 Additionally, 86 percent of respondents claimed financial stress spurred decreased productivity, absenteeism and increased distraction in the past year.

 David Kilby, president of FinFit, believes that more employers need to take additional steps to reduce some of the financial pressures that burden employees.

 "Even if you're making a decent salary, it is difficult to concentrate on work when you're worrying about how to pay this month's bills, or to find the money to cover a health emergency, a necessary car repair so you can travel to work or an educational expense for a child," he said.
 "We are seeing more employers recognizing that this is a real issue and as a result, starting to think about possible solutions."